calkit/calkit/docs/tutorials/conda-envs.md

 which enables running a command in this environment with `calkit runenv -n my-project-py311 my-command-here`.
-That call will automatically create or update the Conda environment on the fly as needed and export a lock file describing the actual environment that was created.
+That call will automatically create or update the Conda environment on the fly as needed and export a lock file describing the actual environment.